Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 Chase Ultimate Rewards points are some of the most highly prized points out there, because they are extremely flexible and can be redeemed in several ways.
 Chase also has one of the most extensive selection of transfer partners.
 More options means more value.
 In my Chase Ultimate Rewards guide I will go over how to earn these points, how to redeem them, go through all of the available cards and discuss their transfer partners.

-The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Ink Business Preferred; 3 of the most popular rewards cards on the market.
-Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cashback or miles.
-Though cashback is one way to redeem these valuable points.
+The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Ink Business Preferred–3 of the most popular rewards cards on the market.
+Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cash back or miles.
+Remember that cash back is one way to redeem these valuable points.

 The value of Chase Ultimate Rewards varies based on redemption methods.
 There are several ways to redeem Chase points so your personal valuation will depend on your preferred method of redemption.
 Check out this post discussing redemption methods.
 Of course the objective is to get the greatest value out of your points, but it really depends on what makes sense for you.
 The goal of this guide is to give you all the information you need to understand the ins and outs of this lucrative program and figure out the best redemption methods for yourself.

 The absolute minimum value you should get for UR points is $0.01 each since you can redeem them at 1 cent with the cashback option.

 Chase Ultimate Rewards Credit Cards

 Every credit card that is part of the Ultimate Reward Family is subject to Chase’s 5/24 Rule, thus it is very important that you are familiar with it.
 Check out our Chase 5/24 Guide here for everything you need to know about the rule.
 Because UR cards are such a prominent factor in rewards decisions, it’s a good idea to read our Beginners Application Strategy so that you have some insights into a successful plan.